 My home is in a small walnut acreage in the midst of other orchards and hills.
 After loss, I began painting many years ago and haven't stopped.
 The learning curve is tough!

-I'm in awe of every single person on this website and nature artists everywhere because they're sharing wildlife and nature in incredible ways and perspectives, they're sharing this beauty with people who might otherwise be unable to see it, and this inherently encourages conservation that Earth needs so desperately, and grace inherent in ecology.
+I'm in awe of every single person on this website and nature artists everywhere because they're sharing wildlife and nature in incredible ways and perspectives, they're sharing this beauty with people who might otherwise be unable to see it, and this inherently encourages conservation that Earth needs so desperately, and the grace that is basic for ecology.

 Ecosystems and habitats fascinate.
 Maybe my greatest challenge as an artist and as a person is to continue to try to learn how living things respectfully work together with humility, harmony, and synchrony, and to help in whatever way I'm able.